Viva Energy Group Ltd (ASX: VEA) Share Price and News

 Dr Sarah Elizabeth Ryan Non-Executive Director Jun 2018

-Sarah Ryan has over 30 years of international experience in the energy industry, including technical, operational and leadership roles at a number of oil and gas and oilfield services companies, and a decade as an equity analyst covering natural resources.
-Sarah is currently a Non-Executive Director of Aurizon Holdings Limited (since 2019), Transurban Group Limited (since 2023) and Calix Limited (since 2024).
-She is a former Director of Akastor ASA (2014 to 2021), Central Petroleum Limited (2017 to 2018), Aker Solutions ASA (2010 to 2014), MPC Kinetic Pty Ltd (2016 to 2022), Woodside Petroleum Limited (2012 to 2023), and OZ Minerals Limited (2021 to 2023).
-She is Member of the Sustainability Committee & Strategy and Investment Committee.
+Dr Ryan has over 30 years of international experience in the energy industry, including technical, operational and leadership roles at a number of oil & gas and oilfield services companies, and a decade as an equity analyst covering natural resources.
+She serves as a Non-Executive Director of the Future Battery Industries Cooperative Research Centre, the Australian Research Centre of Excellence for Green Electrochemical Transformation of Carbon Dioxide, Karting Australia and Motorsports Australia.
+She is Chair of the ATSE Energy Forum.
+Sarah is currently a Non-Executive Director of Aurizon Holdings Limited, Transurban Group Limited and Calix Limited.
+She is a former Director of Woodside Petroleum Limited, OZ Minerals Limited, Akastor ASA, Central Petroleum Limited, Aker Solutions ASA and MPC Kinetic Pty Ltd. She is chair of the Risk Committee and member of the Sustainability Committee and member of the Strategy and Investment Committee.

 Ms Nicola Wakefield Evans Non-Executive Director Aug 2021

-Mr Wakefield Evans is a experienced NonExecutive Director with broad ranging commercial, strategy and corporate finance legal experience gained over a 30-year career, 20 years as a partner of King & Wood Mallensons (KWM).
-During her time at KWM, Nicola held a variety of senior management positions with responsibility for the development of the international practice and the Hong Kong, China and London offices.
-Nicola's key areas of industry experience include resource & energy, infrastructure, financial services and technology.
-Nicola is a Non-Executive Director of ASX listed companies Lendlease Corporation and Macquarie Group, and serves on the board of MetLife Australia (where she will become the Chair on 26 February 2024).
-She was recently appointed to the Future Fund Board of Guardians, commencing on 1 March 2024.He is Chair of the Sustainability Committee & Member of the Risk Committee & Member of the Strategy and Investment Committee.
+Ms Wakefield Evans is experienced Non-Executive Director with commercial, strategy and corporate finance legal experience gained over a 30-year career, 20 years as a partner of King & Wood Mallensons (KWM).
+During her time at KWM, Nicola held senior management positions with responsibility for the development of the international practice and the Hong Kong, China and London offices.
+Nicola's areas of industry experience include resource & energy, infrastructure, financial services and technology.
+Nicola serves on the Future Fund Board of Guardians and is the Chair of MetLife Australia.
+Nicola is the Chair of 30% Club Australia, a member of the Takeovers Panel, and of the boards of the Clean Energy Finance Corporation, the Goodes O'Loughlin Foundation and the University of New South Wales Foundation.
+Nicola is a former Non-Executive Director of Macquarie Group Limited and Lendlease Corporation Limited.
+She is chair of the Sustainability Committee and member of the Risk Committee and Strategy and Investment Committee.

 Mr Scott Andrew Wyatt Chief Executive OfficerManaging Director Aug 2014

-Mr Wyatt has more than 30 years' experience in the oil and gas sector and has held various leadership roles within Viva Energy's downstream oil and gas business (formerly Shell), including strategy, marketing (consumer and commercial) and supply and distribution.
-After a long career with Shell in New Zealand, Australia and Singapore, Scott was appointed as CEO in August 2014.
-Scott is a director of the Australian Institute of Petroleum and is a former board member of Viva Energy REIT.
-He is Member of the Strategy and Investment Committee.
+Mr Wyatt has more than 30 years' experience in the oil and gas sector and has held leadership roles within Viva Energy's downstream oil and gas business (formerly Shell) including strategy, marketing (consumer and commercial) and supply and distribution.
+After a career with Shell in New Zealand, Australia and Singapore, Scott was appointed as CEO in August 2014.
+Scott is a director of the Australian Institute of Petroleum and is a former Board member of Viva Energy REIT (now Waypoint REIT) (2016 to 2019).
+He is member of the Strategy and Investment Committee.

 Mr Dat Duong Non-Executive Director Jun 2018